-The Spokane International Film Festival is an intimate festival where filmmakers and audiences engage the art of cinema.
+The Spokane International Film Festival is an intimate festival where filmmakers and audiences engage the art and entertainment of cinema.
 We offer a small, selective offering of world-class films.
-These are the very best features, documentaries and shorts that have been made around the world during the past year but have not yet been commercially released for wide distribution.
+These are the very best features, documentaries and shorts that have been made around the world during the past year still yearning to be shown to a Spokane audience.

 SpIFFy Juried Awards: